Pelican 2350 178lm In-depth review, Pros and Cons

 Colors | black |

-The 74 g flashlight would be considered extremely lightweight for a handheld flashlight.
-The length of the 2350 flashlight can affect its portability.
-A shorter flashlight is generally easier to carry in a pocket, bag, or pouch, making it more convenient for everyday use or when you're on the go.
+An extremely lightweight handheld flashlight weighs 74 g.
+A smaller flashlight is easier to carry in a pocket, bag, or pouch.
+This makes it more convenient for everyday use or when you're on the go.
 Aluminium is a lightweight material, which is beneficial for 2350 flashlight.
-The HAIII coating often has a matte or textured finish, which enhances grip and provides a comfortable feel in the hand.
-This can be particularly useful in situations where a secure grip on the flashlight is essential, such as in wet or slippery conditions.
+The HAIII coating is often matte or textured.
+This finish improves grip and feels nice in the hand.
 This flashlight comes in a sleek black color option.

 Emitter | unspecified LED |